Universal Scene Description | What is OpenUSD? | Autodesk

 How to buy

 Universal Scene Description, now known as OpenUSD, is the most robust open-source software for data interchange within 3D scenes.
-This highly collaborative system can contain many different asset sources and is becoming the standard for 3D visual media production, architecture, design, manufacturing (US site) and other industries.
+This highly collaborative system can contain many different asset sources and is becoming the standard for 3D visual media production, architecture, design, manufacturing, and other industries.

-Animation (US site), visual effects (VFX) and game studios have struggled for decades with poor interoperability among various tools in their production pipelines.
+Animation, visual effects (VFX), and game studios have struggled for decades with poor interoperability among various tools in their production pipelines.
 It was painful to move data from one place to another, so studios built elaborate pipelines to manage data interoperability, often including custom-made tools.

 OpenUSD solves several workflow and complexity challenges for creating 3D scenes.
 As an open-source standard, it provides an extensible common language that’s interoperable between compatible software tools and platforms.
 Its system of layered data also allows nondestructive editing, facilitating easy collaboration.
 For example, multiple artists can work on the same asset at the same time using USD’s versioning features to merge everyone’s work.
 USD can also provide fast access to enormous data sets, which enables real-time playback and the ability to edit complex scenes interactively.

-The Alliance for OpenUSD (AOUSD), formed in 2023 by Pixar, Apple, Adobe, Autodesk and NVIDIA, in conjunction with the Joint Development Foundation, fosters the continued development, evolution and standardisation of OpenUSD to make large-scale 3D projects more manageable, efficient and creatively ambitious.
+The Alliance for OpenUSD (AOUSD), formed in 2023 by Pixar, Apple, Adobe, Autodesk, NVIDIA, in conjunction with the Joint Development Foundation, fosters the continued development, evolution, and standardization of OpenUSD to make large-scale 3D projects more manageable, efficient, and creatively ambitious.

 Exchange 3D scene data between different software and tools seamlessly with USD’s common language and file format, designed for interoperability.